supercollider/supercollider/README_LINUX.md

     sudo apt-get update
     sudo apt-get install qt511base qt511location qt511declarative qt511tools qt511webchannel qt511xmlpatterns qt511svg qt511webengine qt511websockets

-On Trusty, only Qt 5.10 and below are available:

-    sudo apt-add-repository ppa:beineri/opt-qt-5.10.1-trusty
-    sudo apt-get update
-    sudo apt-get install qt510base qt510location qt510declarative qt510tools qt510webchannel qt510xmlpatterns qt510svg qt510webengine qt510websockets

 [Stephan Binner's Launchpad PPAs]: https://launchpad.net/~beineri

 ### Installing Qt using the official installer

 Worst case scenario, you can grab Qt off the [Qt official website](https://www.qt.io/).
 It's best to get the latest version.
 Click "Download," select the open source license, and download the Qt installer.
 The Qt installer has a step that prompts for you to log in to a Qt Account, but you don't actually need to authenticate and you can safely click "Skip" at that step.

-At the "Select Components" step, pop open Qt → Qt 5.11 (or whatever the latest version is) and check the "Desktop" option.
+At the "Select Components" step, pop open Qt, select the latest version, and check the "Desktop" option.
 If you are building the IDE, also select "QWebEngine."

 Unfortunately, the Qt installer does not allow you to deselect the multi-gigabyte QtCreator download.